Battle of Albesa: Background

 His capture is connected sometimes with the battle of Albesa, and sometimes not.
 Ermengol was back in Urgell by 13 March 1004.

 A new bishop is recorded in Elna, in the records of the diocesan cartulary, on 11 October, a certain Frèdol.
 It is doubtful whether a new bishop could have been elected so fast if Berengar had died at the end of summer at a long distance from Elna, taking into account the time necessary for both news to travel and an election to be held and new bishop installed.
 The earlier date (February) coincides better with the timing of Berengar's death, which occurred at Albesa more certainly than Ermengol's capture.

 The presence of Berengar at the battle suggest that of his brothers, Bernard I of Besalú and Wifred II of Cerdagne, also.
-According to the Crónica d'Alaó renovada, count Isarn I of Ribagorza died fighting the Moors at Monzón in 1003.
+According to the Crónica d'Alaó renovada, count Isarn of Ribagorza died fighting the Moors at Monzón in 1003.
 This suggests an offensive action far into Muslim territory, making it possible that he died at the battle of Albesa.
 Geography lends support to his presence, and that of Sunyer of Pallars, at Albesa.
 Probably all these had gone to aid Ermengol and his brother, Raymond Borrel of Barcelona, in their revolt.

 The marginality of al-Faraḍī's mention of the battle and the general accuracy of the history of Ibn Khaldūn (his source, Ibn Ḥayyān, was a contemporary), suggest that the battle of Albesa was a separate event from the capture of Ermengol, which took place on Abd al-Malik's punitive expedition against the Catalan counties.
 Mahmud Ali Makki, the modern editor and interpreter of the Arabic poet Ibn Darrāȳ al-Qasṭallī, suggests that his poem 122 treats the expedition of Abd al-Malik as a response to certain Catalan penetrations of caliphal territory after the death of Almanzor.
 This accords well with the date of 25 February and with the dating of Abd al-Malik's campaign to the summer.

 The battle of Albesa was one of the incursions which prompted the latter.
 According to Carl Erdmann, the Muslims, after their defeat at Torà, retreated into their own territory, where the Christians followed them.
 A second battle was fought near Albesa, which was the end of the brief war, and possibly the campaigning season.
 The result of the battle is uncertain, but unlike the first battle was not favourable to the Christians.
 Albesa was first considered a Christian victory by Gerónimo Zurita.